FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Wednesday, December 31 1969.

-As you observe and examine the kid, you note that she pronounces single syllables and imitates speech sounds.
+As you observe and examine the kid, you note that she laughs and squeals.

 This child is meeting milestones for what age?